Hersheys Logo

 Hershey's Logo

-The inscription remained unchanged, changing only the color scheme.
+The inscription remained unchanged, with only the color scheme changed.
 Now, it is written in chocolate on a white background.
 This demonstrates Hershey’s core products and the integrity of its goals and aspirations throughout its history.
-To the right of the inscription, as a reminder of the oldest and most beloved brand by customers, there is an image of Kisses candy with a paper train, on which the company logo has always been located.
+To the right of the inscription, as a reminder of the brand’s oldest and most beloved, there is an image of Kisses candy with a paper train, on which the company logo has always been located.
 This choice demonstrates Hershey’s long history and experience.

 Font and Colors